valtimo-platform/valtimo-documentation/using-valtimo/upload/upload-to-documenten-api-with-metadata.md

 When a document is uploaded to a case, the 'upload process' connected to the case definition will be started to handle the upload.
 The upload process needs to be configured on the case page:

-1. Open the 'Admin' menu.
+1. Open the menu 'Admin'.
-2. Go to the 'Cases' page.
+2. Go to the page 'Cases'.
-3. Select the case definition that you want to configure the upload process to use the Documenten API for.
+3. Select the case definition you want to configure the upload process to use the Documenten API for.
 4. Link the upload process under section 'Link upload process to case'.
 5. Select the 'Upload Document', or select any custom process that can handle uploads.